Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 }
 ```

-You can see already you've left a couple of properties out of the password and phone number objects and you’ll discover how this affects the rendered output later on.
+You see already you left a couple of properties out of the password and phone number objects and you’ll discover how this affects the rendered output later on.

 ## Create the FormFieldInput Component